ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Make sure both you and your partner are logged in before continuing.

+## Step 2: Register your iClicker

+Go to [this survey](https://goo.gl/forms/v3sbJ25HozJSk3Z02) to enter your iClicker remote ID (the number on the sticker on the back) and your PID.
+If you have previously done this step, you do not need to do it again now.

-## Step 2: Visit github.com to create or update your account
+## Step 3: Visit github.com to create or update your account

 Open a web browser, and navigate to github.com.